 I spoke with a Christian parent recently who described a discussion with their believing teen about the Bible’s prohibition of homosexual behaviour as sin.
-Sadly, the teens response was one that I am finding more and more common among Christian youth today.
+Sadly, the teen’s response was one that I’m finding more and more common among Christian youth today.

-I really struggle with giving tactical responses to these kinds of objections because the problem is not so much the question itself, but the false assumptions contained within it.
-Unless we can help our kids to see the error in the assumptions held within the question itself, giving a direct answer will just make us look, in their eyes, like we are against personal rights and approve of a God who wants to deprive people of true personal freedom.
+I really struggle with giving tactical responses to these kinds of objections, because the problem isn’t so much the question itself, but the false assumptions contained within it.
+We must help our kids to see the error in the assumptions held within the question itself.
+Unless we do, giving a direct answer will just make us look, in their eyes, like we’re against personal rights and approve of a God who wants to deprive people of true personal freedom.

-Assumption Revealing Question #1: “Sure…but who are people supposed to be?”
+Question 1: “Sure…but who are people supposed to be?”

 The answer God gives us comes from Genesis 1:27